BIO

 2025 Artist in residence, SculptureSpaceNYC, NYC, USA.

-2022 Two month YAIR residency, Guldagergaard International Ceramic Research Center, Denmark.
+2022 Young Artist in Residence, Guldagergaard International Ceramic Research Center, Denmark.

-2022 Month long Research-creation residency Rozynski Art Center, Canada.
+2022 Research-creation residency undergraduate reward, Rozynski Art Center, Canada.

-2022 Two month Flex residency, Medalta, Contemporary Ceramic Center, Alberta, Canada.
+2022 Flex residency, Medalta Contemporary Ceramic Center, Alberta, Canada.

-2021 Three month YAIR residency, Guldagergaard International Ceramic Research Center, Denmark.
+2021 Young Artist in Residence, Guldagergaard International Ceramic Research Center, Denmark.

-2025 Ant/i/Bodies, solo MFA thesis show, Fosdick Nelson Gallery, NYSSC Alfred, NY, USA.
+2025 Ant/i/Bodies, MFA thesis show, Fosdick Nelson Gallery, NYSSC Alfred, NY, USA.

 2025 Soft Logics, Greenwich Pottery House, NYC, USA.